• Skip to primary navigation

 Fast Food / Slow Food Sofritas Recipe

-When I’m in the mood, I have a short list (read: two) fast food places I seek out.
+When I’m in the mood, I have a short list of (read: two) fast food places I seek out.
 One, is Chipotle.
 I adore their vegetarian and vegan burrito bowls.
-And because I love their sofritas so much, I set out to create a homemade version (aka a slow food version).
+And because I love their sofritas so much, I set out to create a homemade version (my slow food version).

 Lucky for us, Chipotle’s sofritas recipe main ingredients are listed on their web site.
 It’s the proportions and method that I had to play with to finally nail down this recipe.
 I relied on my never ending cravings for Tex-Mex and Mexican food flavors, something growing up in Texas helped me establish.